TalonSabre/RandomFruit/README.md

 This app was made while learning SwiftUI.

-I made an android version as well, found in the [android branch](https://github.com/TalonSabre/RandomFruit/tree/android).

-Everything is hardcoded, so it could be improved upon in that regard.
+This is the android version, built in Android Studio, coded with Kotlin.
+ The iOS build is in the [iOS branch](https://github.com/TalonSabre/RandomFruit/tree/iOS).

+Everything is hardcoded in this version as well, and can be done better.

 I'm not changing this app again anytime soon, though.
  It is here for reference and preservation.